chromium/chromium/docs/memory-infra/probe-gpu.md

 ![Effective size of zero][non-owner-size]

-Other types, such as GPUMemoryBuffers and GLImages have similar sharing patterns.
+Other types, such as GPUMemoryBuffers and SharedImages have similar sharing patterns.

 When trying to get an overview of the absolute memory usage tied to the GPU,